-From the get-go, SWBI stock has an air of notoriety about it.
+From the get-go, this is one of those gun stocks that has an air of notoriety about it.
 Given the progressive nature of modern America, Smith & Wesson admittedly is a bit of relic.
 You’re probably not going to find too many of its employees sipping soy lattes.

 Another factor bolstering AOBC stock is the underlying product portfolio.
 The company has comprehensive solutions for all your home-defense needs, ranging from subcompact pistols to the much-maligned, but very effective AR-15 rifle.

 Since you asked, my personal favorite is the Model S&W500.
 As the most powerful production revolver in the world, it truly packs a wallop.
 Firing one of these is like unleashing Satan from the gates of perdition.
 You don’t even have to use it for it to be an effective self-defense tool.
 No one is going to mess with you if you’re carrying this beast.

 Sturm Ruger (RGR)

 Like other gun stocks, Sturm Ruger found itself behind the eight-ball in the early stages of the pandemic.
 For most folks, their priorities are securing food, water, and essentials.